 Both of the knives can have Granton edges to prevent food from sticking on the blade.
 But it is mostly seen in santoku since it is multifunctional.

-Nakiris are flat-bladed knife with zero curvature.
+Nakiris are flat-bladed knives with zero curvature.
 The thin blade adds more to cutting vegetables and everything of that like.
 It does not have a curve to support the angled tip.
 It is also the reason for this knife performing rocking, push, and pull motion on greens.

 Santokus, on the contrary, may come with a little curvature.
-It is the reason why they cannot incorporate the rock chopping on anything.
+It is the reason why they cannot incorporate rock chopping on anything.
 This type of curve is necessary for such a multipurpose.